Home > City Guides > Best Small Towns in America to Live

 Louisville, CO

-If you’re looking for one of the best small mountain towns, the Denver suburb of Lousiville, CO is perfect for you!
-Extremely safe neighborhoods, fantastic schools, and family-friendly events like food truck rallies and a farmer’s market make this is a coveted place to raise children.
-Families are able to send their children to high-quality schools in the Boulder Valley School District like Louisville Elementary School, Louisville Middle School, and Monarch High School, one of the best Colorado high schools in the Boulder area.
-And since it’s located between Boulder and Denver, Lousiville residents are able to benefit from easy access to city amenities and job opportunities at companies like Perforce and Vaisala without getting stuck in the hustle and bustle of the big metro.
+If you’re looking for one of the best small mountain towns to live in near Denver, CO, Louisville is perfect for you!
+Extremely safe neighborhoods, fantastic schools, and family-friendly events like Old Town Skate and farmers markets make this a coveted place to raise children.
+Families are able to send their children to the best school district in the Denver area, the Boulder Valley School District—which includes schools like Louisville Elementary School, Louisville Middle School, and Monarch High School, one of the best Colorado high schools in the Boulder area.
+And since it’s located between Boulder and Denver, Louisville residents are able to benefit from easy access to city amenities and job opportunities at companies like Vaisala without getting stuck in the hustle and bustle of the big metro.

 Things to Do in Louisville

-Come together with the community in the summertime for the weekly Street Faire.
-Stay active on the 32 miles of hiking and biking trails.
-Drive to Rocky Mountain National Park where you can go camping, kayaking, fishing, and more.
-Learn the history of the city and the area’s historic sites and buildings by taking a walking tour or visiting the City of Louisville Historical Museum.
+Join other music lovers of the community every weekend in the summertime and enjoy the weekly concert series, Street Faire.
+Stay active, observe nature, and take in the mountain views on the 32 miles of hiking and biking trails.
+Learn the history of the city and the area’s historic sites and buildings with a walking tour or by visiting the City of Louisville Historical Museum.
 Let your pet explore the dog park off-leash at Louisville Community Park.
-Grab breakfast at the Biscuit Bar, which specializes in biscuit-centric dishes like Biscuits & Gravy, the Chicken Fried Biscuit, and the Corned Beef Biscuit.
-Stop by Izzio Bakery to try a Caramel Pecan Sticky Bun or Organic Sourdough bread.
-Chow down on a Special Noodle Bowl or Drunken Noodles at Mile High Pho.
-Or try one of the many beverages on tap like the Space Kilt Scotch Ale, Mendacious Belgian Golden Strong, or Wicked Nebula NE IPA at Gravity Brewing.
+Help yourself to some comforting breakfast food like Biscuits and Gravy, Huevos Rancheros, or a Jumbo Pancake at Bob’s Diner.
+Stop by and try some Infamous Poppers, Brisket Stew, or an Austin Steak Sandwich at Waterloo.
+Chow down on a Special Pho Bowl, Vietnamese Kabob Bowl, or the Drunken Noodles at Mile High Pho.
+Or try one of the many beverages on tap like the Space Cadet Cream Ale, Mendacious Belgian Blonde, or Wicked Nebula IPA at Gravity Brewing.

 Portland, ME

-Across the country from its Oregon cousin, Portland, Maine is one of the best small towns for job opportunities.
+Across the country from its Oregon cousin, Portland, Maine, is one of the best places to live on the East Coast and one of the best small towns for job opportunities.
 Healthcare and educational services are some of the largest industries in the area, with major companies like Maine Medical Center, the Portland Press Herald, and the Catholic Charities of Maine offering a variety of employment opportunities.
-Additionally, this city is home to some of the best schools in Maine, including Longfellow Elementary School, Lincoln Middle School, and Casco Bay High School.
-This up-and-coming coastal city is also filled with more than 300 farm-to-table restaurants, microbreweries, and non-chain establishments, making Portland a paradise for foodies.
-Plus, living in Portland, Maine means living in one of the best seaside towns and picking the best of the catch at local fish markets dotting the cobblestone streets of Downtown Portland.
+Additionally, this city is home to the most diverse school district in Maine, including Longfellow Elementary School, Lincoln Middle School, and Casco Bay High School.
+This up-and-coming small coastal city is also filled with more than 300 farm-to-table restaurants, microbreweries, and non-chain establishments, making Portland a paradise for foodies.
+Plus, living in Portland, ME, means living in one of the best seaside towns and picking the best of the catch at local fish markets dotting the cobblestone streets of Downtown Portland.

 Things to Do in Portland

 Test out your swing and book a tee time at Riverside Golf Course.
 Explore the Western Promenade, a popular area made of walking trails, a dog park, and community garden.
 Attend a high school, amateur, or semi-pro sporting event at Fitzpatrick Stadium.
-Catch a Portland Sea Dogs (MiLB) game by cheering on the home team and participating in the seventh inning stretch at one of the best minor league stadiums, Hadlock Field.
+Catch a Portland Sea Dogs (MiLB) game and participate in the seventh-inning stretch at Hadlock Field.
 Stroll down Congress Street and admire or purchase local art pieces at the First Friday Art Walk.
-Head to East End Beach for a swim or seal watching.
-Order seasonal milkshakes, smoothie bowls, raw juice, or coffee at Blake Orchard Juicery.
-Stop by The Bayou Kitchen and chow down on dishes like Chicken & Sausage Gumbo and the Cajun Burger.
-Get a taste of the sea with dishes like Scallops in Pernod and Cream and Lobster Diavolo at Street and Co.
-Or pick up some of your favorite pours like River Trip, Sixteen Counties, and Coolship Clermont from Allagash Brewing Company!
+Head to East End Beach for a swim or seal-watching at Portland’s only public beach.
+Order a Lemon Bar Superfood Smoothie, The Lovers Bowl, or a Golden Mylk Latte at Blake Orchard Juicery.
+Chow down dishes like Chicken & Sausage Gumbo, the Veggie Homie Plate, and the Cajun Burger at The Bayou Kitchen.
+Get a taste of the sea with dishes like Scallops in Pernod and Cream, Seared Bone-in Monkfish, or Lobster Diavolo at Mediterranean bistro-style restaurant, Street and Co.
+Or pick up some of your favorite pours like Allagash White, Tripel, or Curieux from Allagash Brewing Company!

 Traverse City, MI

 Are you dreaming of living in a small town with breathtaking views and plenty of outdoor activities?
 Look no further than Traverse City!
 Situated on Lake Michigan, this northern tourist hub promises you’ll always have something to do.
-Nicknamed The Cherry Capital of the World for its reputation as the top tart cherry producer and the city’s National Cherry Festival, Traverse City is one of the best places to retire in Michigan and one of the best beach towns to live in.
-With affordable housing, access to some of the best public schools in Michigan like West Senior High School, Central High School, and Grand Traverse Academy, and large employers like Northwestern Michigan College and CEMA, it’s easy to see why Traverse City is one of the best small towns in America.
+Nicknamed The Cherry Capital of the World for its reputation as the top tart cherry producer and the city’s National Cherry Festival—Traverse City is one of the best places to retire in Michigan and one of the best beach towns to live in.
+With affordable housing, access to some of the best public schools in Michigan like West Senior High School, Central High School, and Grand Traverse Academy, and large employers like Northwestern Michigan College and Traverse City Pit Spitters, it’s easy to see why Traverse City is one of the best small towns in America.

 Things to Do in Traverse City

-Experience the city’s many biking trails, including Sleeping Bear Heritage Trail, which includes 27 miles of paved trails near Lake Michigan.
+Experience the city’s many biking trails, including Sleeping Bear Heritage Trail—which includes 27 miles of paved trails near Lake Michigan.
 Head over to Sleeping Bear Dunes National Lakeshore for additional outdoor opportunities to boat, fish, and hike.
 Track your self-guided tour in a Beer Week passport to earn prizes during Traverse City Beer Week.
-Take a bite of Funkadelic Peanut Nutter or Ginger Sugar donuts at Peace, Love, and Little Donuts.
-Order Steak Udon, Fish & Chips, or Cowboy Killer Burger at Fire Fly.
-Chow down on fish favorites like the Smoked Whitefish Dip, Lake Superior Walleye, or Rainbow Trout at Apache Trout Grill.
 Schedule a winery tour of the Old Mission or travel along the Leelanau Peninsula Wine Trail.
-Or if pours are more your style, check out the libations like Rare Bird Creepin’ In and Rare Bird Rosé the Riveter at Rare Bird Brew Pub.
+Take a bite and enjoy dishes like Brunch Deviled Eggs, Crunchy Crispy French Toast, paired with a Meet At The Peach Pit Mimosa at Sisters.
+Order Steak Udon, Fish & Chips, or Cowboy Killer Burger at Firefly.
+Chow down fish favorites like the Smoked Trout Dip, Beer-Battered Shrimp, or Neptune Salad at Apache Trout Grill.
+Or if pours are more your style, check out libations like Rare Bird Kea Chaos, Rare Bird Lost Coastlines, and Rare Bird Rosé the Riveter at Rare Bird Brew Pub.

 Whether you’re looking for the most affordable places to live or cozy small towns to move to, Extra Space Storage has convenient self storage facilities located across the U.S. while you make your transition.
 Find storage units near you!